 This advice is just if you go in the rainy season, but if so, it seems obvious once again that it is one of the tips that can most help you reach a good port.
 In our case, we did the way under the almost constant rain, there were 04 drops, but the sensation of humidity was overwhelming, especially at night.

 The moment the moisture reaches the insulation, the sleeping bag, or the spare clothes, you are lost.
 If something that saps morale more than fatigue, it is humidity.
 Spending several days with wet clothes is one of the worst sensations, and once on the road, there is no way to dry anything.

 Take your clothes in plastic bags inside your backpack and bring spare ponchos; you will appreciate them, do not hesitate.

 Inca Trail Machu Picchu Peru 203608

 The road is long, don’t try to be the first.
-Hike in a group; it is easy to get on top and try to be the first or the first.
-You have to be aware of your limits and not put all the meat on the grill in the first 10 km.
+Hike in a group; getting on top and trying to be the first or the first is easy.
+You must be aware of your limits and not put all the meat on the grill in the first 10 km.